anoopjayadharan/network/README.md

 ![shared-resources](./assets/images/shared%20resources.PNG)

 Resource sharing has already been enabled at the organisational level.
+Here, we share it only within an OU.

 ***Principal***